My Jamaican Guy: Background

 The iconic image on the single cover was created by Jean-Paul Goude, who was the singer's partner at that time and worked on some of her record artworks.
 A version of it was later used as a cover of her final "best of" compilation to date, The Ultimate Collection.

 Music video

 The music video for "My Jamaican Guy" features Jones performing the song on stage, kissing her own image, and hugging her "Jamaican guy".
 It also includes some footage from her A One Man Show concert performance and still images of one of her most iconic images.
 The clip was directed by Jean-Paul Goude and produced by Eddie Babbage.
 A slightly different, shorter version of the video was included on the A One Man Show VHS release in 1982.

 In popular culture

-In Japan, "My Jamaican Guy" was featured in the television commercial for the Ezaki Glico chocolate brand Aphros, in which a Japanese actress Yūko Tanaka appeared.
+In Japan, "My Jamaican Guy" was featured in the television commercial for the Ezaki Glico chocolate brand Aphros, in which Japanese actress Yūko Tanaka appeared.